hoisie/web/Readme.md

 web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons, or web.py.
 It is designed to be a lightweight web framework that doesn't impose any scaffolding on the user.
 Some features include:

 * Routing to url handlers based on regular expressions
+* User sessions
-* Support for user sessions
+* Support for fastcgi and scgi
 * Web applications are compiled to native code.
 This means very fast execution and page render speed ( benchmarks coming soon :)

 ## Installation